 Building Self-Esteem + Self-Confidence

 Self esteem is the opinion we have of ourselves.
-These opinions are shaped by our early experiences in our family, at school, from friendship, and in wider society.
+It is shaped by our earliest experiences in our family, at school, with friends, and in wider society.
 The way we view and feel about ourselves plays a significant role in how how capable we feel, how we interact with others, and basically, how we navigate through life.

 Lack of self-acceptance has been described as an "epidemic".
 We judge ourselves so harshly, often without even knowing why we do it.
 We are constantly evaluating aspects of ourselves and making comparisons with others.
 This is actually a protective function in the brain, a natural part of our human make-up.
 However, while in some cases it can be helpful, it is more often than not demoralizing and destructive.